surma/surma.dev/content/things/rust-to-webassembly.md

 I said earlier that for functions at the module boundary, it is best to stick to value types that map cleanly to the data types that WebAssembly supports.
 Of course, the compiler does allow you to use higher-level types as function parameters and return values.
 What the compiler emits in those cases is defined in the [C ABI] (apart from [a bug][rustc wasm bug] where `rustc` currently doesn’t fully adhere to the C ABI).

 Without going into too much detail, sized types (like structs, enums, etc) are turned into a simple pointer.
 Arrays and Tuples, which are both sized types, get special treatment and are converted to an immediate value if they use less then 32 bits.
 Things get even more complicated if we look at function return values: If you return an array type bigger than 32 bits, the function will get _no_ return value and instead will get an additional function parameter of type `i32`, which the function will use a pointer to a place to store the result.
-If a function returns a tuple, it will always turn into a function parameter, regardless of the tuple's size.
+If a function returns a tuple, it will always turn into a function parameter, regardless of the tuple’s size.

 A function parameter with an unsized type (`?Sized`), like `str`, `[u8]` or `dyn MyTrait`, is split into two parameters: One value is the pointer to the data, the other value is a pointer to a bit of metadata.
 In the case of a `str` or a slice, the metadata is the length of the data.
 In the case of a trait object, it’s the virtual table (or vtable), which is a list of function pointers to the individual trait function implementations.
 If you want to know more details about what a VTable in Rust looks like, I can recommend [this article][vtable] by Thomas Bächler.

-I'm skipping over loads of detail here, because unless you are trying to write the next wasm-bindgen, I would recommmend relying on existing tools rather than reinventing this wheel.
+I’m skipping over loads of detail here, because unless you are trying to write the next wasm-bindgen, I would recommmend relying on existing tools rather than reinventing this wheel.

 ## Module size